 Bicycle routes in Le Marche.

 Cycle routes around the small towns of Macerata to download in German, English or Italian

-For any kind of cyclist gpsies.com is an example of free software that allows you to work out a route and get a summary of the length of the route and the amount of elevation involved.
-This allows you to work out routes, for example, between the various villages in this area and ensure that they are viable.
+There are a number of free software applications that allow you to work out a route, get a summary of the length of the route and the amount of elevation involved and ensure that the route is viable.
 The routes can also be downloaded to your GPS.
-At Casa Carotondo we are keen cyclists ourselves so would be happy to help you plan were to go.Click here for a listing of some of our favourite routes in the area.
+At Casa Carotondo we are keen cyclists ourselves so would be happy to help you plan where to go.Click here for a listing of some of our favourite routes in the area.

 There is a 1:50000 map available from Kompass of the area.
-The Sibillini National Park sells a 1:50000 map and has just published a 1:40000 map.
+The Sibillini National Park also sells a 1:50000 map.
 When using Italian route descriptions, check the elevation carefully before embarking on it.
 The term dislivello is often used and means the difference between ascent and descent and not the actual total ascent or descent, which in the Sibillini can be quite a lot.